-Too much added sugar (whether fructose or sucrose) in your diet can pose serious health risks.
+Too much added sugar in your diet can pose serious health risks.

 Sugar hurts your heart.
 Studies show that a diet high in sugar increases your risk of dying from cardiovascular disease by nearly 40%.
 More sugar equals more risk.